clerk/javascript/.changeset/tricky-bikes-move.md

 "@clerk/backend": patch
 ---

-Update `uploaderUserId` parameter to `updateOrganizationLogo` to be optional.
+Update `uploaderUserId` parameter on `updateOrganizationLogo` to be optional.